yuri-karadzhov/glsl-template-loader/README.md

 ## Create shaders
 ```
-// That how we pass our reduce variable to templates
+// That's how we pass our reduce variable to templates
 const vertexShader = createVertexShader({reduce: 5});
 const fragmentShader = createFragmentShader({reduce: 2});
 ```